-The ability of county and local units of government to implement the regional land use plan as refined and detailed in county and community comprehensive plans depends in part upon the proper timing and coordination of major capital improvements, including major streets and highways, major utility facilities, parks, libraries, and other major public facilities.
+The ability of county and local units of government to implement VISION 2050 as refined and detailed in county and community comprehensive plans depends in part upon the proper timing and coordination of major capital improvements, including major streets and highways, major utility facilities, parks, libraries, and other major public facilities.
 This can best be accomplished through systematic capital improvement programming, a process involving the scheduling of major public improvements over a specified period of time, taking into account the relative importance of, and need for, those improvements and the financial resources anticipated to be available.
 Although procedures vary, this process typically involves the preparation of a capital improvement budget for the next fiscal year and a capital improvement program indicating improvements planned for the following four or five years.
 It is common for the improvement budget to be prepared and the capital improvement program to be revised annually.
-As part of the capital improvement programming process, every effort should be made to relate major capital improvement to the development objectives set forth in county and local plans which refine the regional land use plan.
+As part of the capital improvement programming process, every effort should be made to relate major capital improvement to the development objectives set forth in county and local plans that refine VISION 2050.